glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 Fields
 ------

-The fields tab is used to add additional fields and modify native ones.
+The fields tab is used to add additional fields and and hide, or reorder native ones.
 You can customise them by indicating whether they should be text, URL, date, etc.

 Create a custom field